w3f/polkadot-wiki/docs/learn/how-to/vote-opengov.md

 * "Abstain," your vote will count for the referendum support (total voting balance) but not for its approval (voting power ratio of "Ayes" or "Nays").
   * The voting balance (3).
 The amount of DOT (or KSM) you will vote with.
 If you are voting from a delegate account, the delegated voting power won’t be visible here, but it will be taken into account for the referendum result.

   * The conviction you are voting with (4).
 It's a multiplier to your voting balance, so these two determine your "voting power."
 The greater the conviction, the greater your voting power and the longer the tokens will be locked for that referendum.
-Learn more about "conviction locking" in our wiki article "[Voluntary Locking](../learn-polkadot-opengov.md#voluntary-locking-conviction-voting)."
+Learn more about "conviction locking" in the article "[Voluntary Locking](../learn-polkadot-opengov.md#voluntary-locking-conviction-voting)."

 ![](../../assets/how-to/65032514802.png)